nmschorr/nulsws-python/docs/nulsws_manual.md

   like JSON messages - so converting back and forth is simple and easy.

-- Inside client.py is main(self, runlist, msg_type=3):  This method takes input from the scripting area below the class in the class file - ie, the runlist and the message type.
+- Inside client.py is main(self, runlist, msg_type):  This method takes input from the scripting area below the class in the class file - ie, the runlist and the message type.
 Currently the message default is set to 3.
 The